-Tatiana is a well-rounded business professional with nearly 18 years of experience in the public, private, and non-profit sectors.
+Tatiana is a well-rounded business professional with over 20 years of experience in the public, private, non-profit, and philanthropic sectors.
 Her work for both domestic and international organizations has consistently been in fast-paced, outcome-oriented environments.
 As a fierce advocate for racial equity and diversity, she deeply understands the value of elevating necessary and much needed voices at decision-making tables that generate ethical and strategic approaches to the many challenges confronting our nation and the Western Hemisphere.

 Most recently, Tatiana joined Dentons Global Advisors as Associate Partner.